-What is a “Withhold of Adjudication”?
+What Is a “Withhold of Adjudication” in Florida?

 Can a person only receive a withhold of adjudication as to misdemeanor crimes?